JuliaMath/DoubleFloats.jl/README.md

 ### Math with 90+ accurate bits.

-- __Five nested operations on a DoubleF64 should exceed the accuracy of one on a Float64.__
+- __Five nested mathops on a DoubleF64 should exceed the accuracy of one on a Float64.__

 #### 104:106 good bits: +, -, *
 #### 102:104 good bits: /, sqrt